shweta-vengurlekar11/cloud/README.md

 # **CLOUD COMPUTING**

-## What is cloud?
+## What is cloud computng?
-Cloud which has resources can be computed as rent .as per the resouces used you pay cost which is called as rent.
+Cloud is the customized and on-demand delivery of resources over the Internet with pay-as-you-go pricing.as per the resouces used you pay cost which is called as rent.

 Cloud mainly have 3 types: